Do you know what are the biggest weight loss mistakes that women make?

 Do you prefer eggs in the morning?

-Have 2 eggs with 5 tablespoons of wilted spinach & 1 slice of rye bread or frittata with leftover roasted vegetable.
+Have 2 eggs with 5 tablespoons of wilted spinach & 1 slice of rye bread or frittata with leftover roasted vegetables.

 Such breakfast will keep your blood sugar levels stable and you will not feel hungry for many hours.